galica9999/aws-cloud-formation-tiered-network-config/README.md

 This guide will break down how we achieved this setup and how it works.
 As we get to a new portion of the file, we will go over how we share resources within files, how they are called, and what is happening.

 # What will be created with this setup?
-With these configuration files, we will be building out a 3 tiered application setup using a nested stack setup.
+With these configuration files, we will be building out a 3 tiered architecture setup using a nested stack setup.
+The architecture will look so:
+### insert photo here once its been diagramed

+The architecure consists of a web tier that lives in a public subnet, an application tier that is in a private subnet, and a database tier that is in another private subnet.
+The web tier has an application load balancer that will balance requests between multiple hosts within the subnet.
+Then each host in the web applicaiton tier will reach out to a load balancer for the application tier.
+This laod balancer will do the same thing as the web balancer but for the application hosts.
+Then the application hosts will reach out the database without a load balancer.
+The end goal of this setup is to have a running web application utilizing this architecture.

 # Nested stack configuration files
 To access the nested stack files, you can go to the nested stack directory in this repo.
 Within that directory there are 8 files in total.
 The *masterTemplate.json* is the template you will use to run all the subsequent json files in this folder.